 - Speak to your health-care provider about a safe level of alcohol consumption for you.

 Whether you’re trying to lose weight or simply want to maintain your current weight, don’t forget about calories.
-No matter where they come from — whether from carbohydrate, fat, protein, or alcohol — if you take in more than you burn off, you will gain weight.
+No matter where they come from — carbohydrate, fat, protein, or alcohol — if you take in more than you burn off, you will gain weight.
 When buying and eating packaged foods, therefore, read the Nutrition Facts panel, and make note of the serving size.
 If you eat a larger portion than the serving size listed, you must increase the nutrient amounts accordingly.